 Service businesses with growing client bases and response times that are slipping.

-They do the groundwork so your closer — whether that is you or a salesperson — can focus on converting and not hunting.
+They do the groundwork so your closer - whether that is you or a salesperson - can focus on converting, not hunting.
 This role pays for itself fast when the process is right.

 Businesses with a clear offer but an inconsistent or neglected sales pipeline.